earlvanze/AMD-ROCm-Miner/README.md

 ## How to Use

-Download <a href="https://drive.google.com/file/d/1j2H7II7AFZgMdpFmxyNieONtt61P9mDA/view?usp=sharing">this image</a> and dd to a 15.52 GB or larger USB flash drive (change `/dev/sda` accordingly on Linux, download dd Utility on Mac or WinDD on Windows).
+Download <a href="https://drive.google.com/file/d/1j2H7II7AFZgMdpFmxyNieONtt61P9mDA/view?usp=sharing">this image</a> <a href="https://mega.nz/file/62J1XApA#cxZBAElW8iXadnLaqLYriHabNiY1ZaOwv7AOGKuACKc">(MEGA mirror)</a> and dd to a 15.52 GB or larger USB flash drive (change `/dev/sda` accordingly on Linux, download dd Utility on Mac or WinDD on Windows).
 Plug and chug.
 Note that this real-time operating system is modified to disable keyboard interrupts, so you cannot use your keyboard once it starts booting.
 The display output only shows ```dmesg``` logs.
 The CLI is accessible via SSH port 22.
 ```
 sudo dd if=rippaV2.img of=/dev/sda bs=1M status=progress
 ```